 includes the Anadarko, Arkoma and Permian basins - was down about

-5% since 1998, according to the PGC.
-Specifically, it estimated
+5% over 1998, according to PGC.
+Specifically, it estimated the mean

-the mean value of the region's potential resource base dropped to
+value of the region's potential resource base dropped to 122 Tcf

-122 Tcf last year from 128 Tcf.
-The committee predicts that most
+last year from 128 Tcf.
+The committee predicts that most future gas

-future gas production and resources in the Mid-Continent will come
+production and resources in the Mid-Continent will come from small-

-from small- to intermediate-size plays or in deep areas that
+to intermediate-size plays or in deep areas that haven't been fully

 The mean value of potential resources for the Pacific region

 registered the smallest decline, down 1.2% to 37 Tcf, while the

 resource base for the Atlantic region and Alaska remained unchanged

 The Gulf Coast was the only area that reported an increase,